AdaCore/spark2014/lrm/source/mapping-spec.rst

 Private type with refined pre/post contracts in the body
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The current example demonstrates how `pre` and `post` conditions, that lie in the specifications of a package, can be refined in the package's body.
+This example demonstrates how `pre` and `post` conditions, that lie in the specifications of a package, can be refined in the package's body.
+In order to prove the absence of runtime errors, 3 user rules had to be introduced for the SPARK 2005 version.
+These rules are not presented here since they are not required in the |SPARK| version.
+Contracts that need not be refined, do not have to be repeated in the body of a package.
+In this particular example, the body of the SPARK 2005 might seem to be needlessly repeating contracts.
+However, this is not true since the contracts that are being repeated are indirectly being refined through the refinement of the `Is_Empty` and `Is_Full` functions.

 Specifications in SPARK 2005: